givasile/effector/PLAN.md

 steps 1–3 below are **done** — P1–P5 fixed, functional anchor landed (LOGBOOK
 #9), notebooks rewired to `effector.benchmarks` + docs regenerated (LOGBOOK
 #10), constitution R1–R9 agreed as text (LOGBOOK #3–#6).
 CI green on 3.10–3.13.
-**The next session starts at step 4: the contract layer.** Concretely:
+**Next session, agreed order (2026-07-03, post-merge):**

-- rewrite the C-items of §3.1 against the LOGBOOK #4 eval surface (C1
+1. **FIRST — refresh the remaining docs notebooks.** Re-run quickstart, guides and real-examples notebooks (their stored outputs — and therefore their doc pages — date from v0.1.x; only synthetic-examples are fresh), then `make docs-update` to regenerate all four doc groups.
+Prerequisites to fix along the way: real-examples 01's ShapDP zero-size-array crash; notebook 04's hardcoded `node_idx` (then un-skip it in `test_notebooks.py`); note the guides are deliberate multi-minute benchmarks and real-examples need network + keras (03 additionally a TabPFN license — skip/mark if absent).
-  simplifies, C7 disappears; new C-items for the payload accessor, H, and centering-invariance), agree them test-by-test, then encode as `test_contract_*.py` + `conftest.py` method registry — green where a rule holds, `xfail(strict=True)` where the refactor must make it true (B11 is an immediate xfail case; B1–B9 per §4).
+2. **Then step 4: the contract layer.** Rewrite the C-items of §3.1 against the LOGBOOK #4 eval surface (C1 simplifies, C7 disappears; new C-items for the payload accessor, H, and centering-invariance), agree them test-by-test, then encode as `test_contract_*.py` + `conftest.py` method registry — green where a rule holds, `xfail(strict=True)` where the refactor must make it true (B11 is an immediate xfail case; B1–B9 per §4).
-- then step 5 (unit layer §3.2 + plot-content layer §3.4 + facade/data §3.5),
+3. Then step 5 (unit layer §3.2 + plot-content layer §3.4 + facade/data §3.5),
    then step 6 (freeze), then the Part III refactor itself.

-Open side-items, not blocking: notebook-02 SHAP closed form re-derivation (math, Vasilis — Part III §3 errata); notebook 04's hardcoded `node_idx` fix (skipped in `test_notebooks.py`); real-examples 01's ShapDP zero-size-array crash; quickstart/guides/real-examples notebooks still carry OLD stored outputs (only synthetic-examples were re-executed + their docs pages regenerated — the other doc groups' pages date from v0.1.x runs; regenerate via `make docs-update` after re-running those notebooks).
+Open side-item, not blocking (math, Vasilis): notebook-02 SHAP closed form re-derivation — Part III §3 errata.

 The contract layer is Part III §1 compiled into executable form, so the working order interleaves the two parts: **anchor behavior first, then agree the rules,